 Sometimes there’s also a problem with the browser; no matter what browser is being used by you, it may act funny and restrict you from accessing the internet.

 Just to be assured, go to another browser and see if the internet can be accessed or not.
 But remember to do this after restarting your system.
-If the other browser is working fine, then it’s just that the browser has a DNS issue.
+If the other browser is working fine, it’s just that the browser has a DNS issue.

 3. Check if the Internet is Working on Other Devices

-Before you go for anything, just connect your mobile phone or any other device to the same network.
-If you can access your internet from those devices then the problem might be with your PC itself.
+Before you go for anything, connect your mobile phone or any other device to the same network.
+If you can access your internet from those devices, then the problem might be with your PC itself.

 But if you cannot access the internet from the other devices, then the problem is with the DNS server or your ISP.
-In the regarding situation skip most of the fixes below and follow the fixed number.
+Regarding the situation, skip most of the fixes below and follow the fixed number.

 4. Restart The Router

 The Routers, from time to time, for many reasons, act awkwardly and prevent you from accessing the internet even if your ISP is ok.
 It is noticed several times as this happens.
 The best thing is Restarting the router; it will surely fix this issue.

 What you have to do is then log in to the router admin page and reboot it.
 If the Hardware button is there to reboot, you can use it too.

 5. Run Windows Internet Diagnostic Tool

-Windows also has all sorts of easy to use Diagnostic tools which finds and fixes all sorts of issues.
+Windows also has all sorts of easy-to-use diagnostic tools that find and fix all kinds of issues.
 The tool scans your system and fixes the problems that can be found during the scan.

 To run diagnostic, open the settings and go to Update and security and then troubleshoot.
 Then to the right, click the internet connections button and then click on the run troubleshooter button.